 Inventories are mainly comprised of rights and contents related to sports and entertainment.
 Inventories are measured at the lower of cost or net realizable value.
-The cost of inventories is determined mainly by the spec
+The cost of inventories is determined mainly by the specific identification method.

 (7) Property, Plant and Equipment (Excluding Leased Assets)